 Lisa Learns What It Will Take to Succeed

-Lisa had a phone consultation with Kumbhari and Margo Dunlap, R.N., a clinical registered nurse and the program coordinator.
+Lisa had a phone consultation with two members of the endoscopic weight loss team, a gastroenterologist and a clinical registered nurse.
 They discussed Lisa’s medical history and reviewed her medical information from her primary care doctor to determine if she was a candidate for the program.

-Kumbhari assured Lisa that, even though success was ultimately up to her, the year-long treatment incorporates support from a medical internist, nutritionist, exercise physiologist and a behavioral psychologist to help her learn and stick to the right habits.
+Team members assured Lisa that, even though success was ultimately up to her, she could elect to receive year-long support from a nutritionist, exercise physiologist and a behavioral psychologist to help her learn and stick to the right habits.

-“Every day we work with people who struggle with obesity,” says Kumbhari.
+“Every day we work with people who struggle with obesity,” says Badurdeen.
 “We’re very good at what we do because it’s our area of expertise.”

 Lisa felt the program was the jumpstart she needed in her journey to becoming the “new me.”
-She also believed Kumbhari and the team were the clear choice to help her get there.
+She also believed that the team at Johns Hopkins was the clear choice to help her get there.
 She valued the team’s experience and reputation and their flexibility to work with her from a distance.
 The program is one of many at Johns Hopkins that treats patients living out of state and internationally.

 In December 2016, Lisa traveled to Johns Hopkins for the 20-minute outpatient procedure, which requires only mild sedation.
 Back home in Texas, she launched her new lifestyle.
 Her daily regime included walking, drinking at least 64 ounces of water, juicing with fruits and leafy green vegetables, and sleeping eight hours a night.